radRoy/cloud/README.md

 ```

 Therefore, specifying 3 input channels for the /raw hdf5 internal path with formatting (C,Z,Y,X) is correct (where C is 3 in this case).

+## Know-How section (TBD)

+The content in this section is, for example, know-how about bash handling.